-These Terms and Conditions ("Terms", "Agreement") govern your access to and use of the website www.breeur.com and services provided by Breeur Solutions ("Company," "we," "us," or "our"), a technology solutions provider with registered office at G-2, Mukund Nagar CHS, Marol Pipeline, Andheri East, Mumbai, Maharashtra, India, Pincode 400059.
+These Terms and Conditions ("Terms", "Agreement") govern your access to and use of the website www.breeur.com and services provided by Breeur Solutions ("Company," "we," "us," or "our").
+The registered office is located at G-2, Mukund Nagar CHS, Marol Pipeline, Andheri East, Mumbai, Maharashtra, India, Pincode 400059.

-By accessing our website, engaging our web development, mobile app development, AI/ML solutions, cloud services, or any technology services, you agree to be legally bound by these Terms.
-These Terms comply with the Information Technology Act, 2000 (IT Act 2000), Indian Contract Act, 1872, and applicable laws of India.
+By accessing our website or engaging our web development, mobile app development, AI/ML solutions, cloud services, or any technology services, you are bound by these Terms.
+Compliance is ensured with the Information Technology Act, 2000 (IT Act 2000), Indian Contract Act, 1872, and applicable laws of India.

 1. Definitions and Interpretation